ilvalerione/carisma/docs/development/actions/run.md

 }
 ```

-If `resources` parameter is not exists or is empty the action will be performed on the entire database result-set for the given resource.
+If `resources` is equal to `all` the action will be performed on the entire database result for the given resource.
 In this case I recommend you to `chunk` the given collection:

 ```php
 /**